-&lt;sup>11 An interesting exception is Bhattacharya et al. (2012), who use an experimental design to estimate the causal effect of offering unbiased recommendations to investors who are not actively seeking them.
-In our framework, this corresponds to estimating: $E[Z|\{No, Yes(Unbiased)\}] - E[Y|\{No, No\}]$ .
+&lt;sup>13 An interesting exception is Bhattacharya et al. (2012), who use an experimental design to estimate the causal effect of offering unbiased recommendations to investors who are not actively seeking them.
+In our framework, this corresponds to estimating: E[Z|(No, Yes(Unbiased))] - E[Y|(No, No)].
 They find that self-directed investors who choose to receive and follow the recommendations are able to improve their portfolios, but that demand for unsolicited recommendations is low.
-This is consistent both with the psychology literature on unsolicited advice described man bank to study trades by broker clients.
+This is consistent both with the psychology literature on unsolicited advice described in Hung and Yoong (2013) and with their experimental evidence.

+The other branch of the literature analyzes account-level data, often obtained from banks located outside the United States.
+Hackethal, Haliassos, and Jappelli (2012) and Karabulut (2013) use German data to show that broker clients underperform self-directed investors.
+These comparisons only measure the causal effect of brokers under the strong assumption that broker clients' portfolios would have resembled self-directed investor portfolios in the absence of recommendations.
+Hackethal, Inderst, and Meyer (2012) also use portfolio-level data from a German bank to study trades by broker clients.
 They find that the bank earns higher revenues from the subset of clients who self-report placing the most trust in their brokers.
-Hoechle, Ruenzi, Schaub, and Schmid (2013) compare broker-initiated trades with self-initiated trades at a Swiss bank and find that broker-initiated trades underperform.
+Hoechle, Ruenzi, Schaub, and Schmid (2015) compare broker-initiated trades with self-initiated trades at a Swiss bank and find that broker-initiated trades generate higher bank profits.
 Foerster, Linnainmaa, Melzer and Previtero (2014) find strong evidence that clients of financial advisors in Canada follow their recommendations but little evidence that advisors offer different advice to different clients.
 Finally, Mullainathan, Nöth, and Schoar (2012) use an audit study methodology to measure how recommended portfolios differ from the initial portfolios that the auditors show to brokers.
 They find strong evidence that broker recommendations are biased in directions that are likely to benefit brokers and little evidence that broker recommendations improve upon the initial portfolios.

 These papers raise important questions about whether and how broker recommendations can be improved, but they are silent on how broker clients would have invested in the absence of these recommendations.
-In this paper, we use time-series variation in the access to brokers to show that TDFs are reasonable counterfactual portfolios for those investors most likely to seek investment advice inside a defined contribution retirement plan.
+In contrast, the evolution of the ORP investment menu allows us to exploit unique time-series variation in the access to brokers and show that TDFs are reasonable counterfactual portfolios for those investors most likely to seek investment advice inside a defined contribution retirement plan.